Review: Aztec Secret Indian Healing Clay for Deep Pore Cleansing

 Skip generic brands and use Bragg Organic Raw Unfiltered Apple Cider Vinegar.
 It's affordable and works best at helping reduce rosacea redness.
 It also comes in gallon jugs if, like me, you use it for cooking as well.
 You'll find Bragg in many stores and in online retailers like Amazon.

 Tips for Using Vinegar and Aztec Clay for Rosacea

-I've used the Aztec clay mask both with water and with raw apple cider vinegar and prefer the vinegar method.
+I've used the Ancient Aztec face mask both with water and with raw apple cider vinegar and prefer the vinegar method.
 I can feel it tingle, reminding me a bit of being in a spa, but it also seems to work best.
 I've tried oats, facial masks designed for rosacea and sensitive skin, and they never work as well as the Aztec Secret Healing Clay.
 There's something about the vinegar and the clay working together to revitalize tired, red rosacea skin.
 The Indian healing clay helps my red face.

 I've heard from many friends and acquaintances with rosacea that Aztec Secret Indian Healing Clay is the best product they've found for doing a deep clean for rosacea skin.
 Does Aztec Healing Clay work?
 I think so.
 It's not drying.
-It doesn't irritate my skin.
-Best of all, my skin just looks better after the treatment.
+It doesn't irritate my rosacea skin.
+Best of all, my red face just looks better after the treatment.
 I've had my husband notice how much better my skin looks after a clay treatment for rosacea.
 He's right.
 It really does.

 My one-pound container of Indian Healing Clay has lasted a full year.
 Paired with raw apple vinegar for treating rosacea, it's my favorite product.
 For the price, I find it's also a bargain!